mjremijan/spring-resttemplate/README.md

 the configuration needed for this test is kept private.
 The private file is thoth-resttemplate-00 `application-mike.properties`, which is not committed to source control.

+The `application-mike.properties` is activated when Spring Boot is run with the 'mike' profile.
+Right-click the `thoth-resttemplate-03-header_cookie_param` project in NetBeans, select "Run Maven", select "Spring boot run (mike)"